If you have purchased Azure in Open credits from a reseller, please select from the following redemption options to use your Azure services.

 To manage a customer account, resellers must work with their customers to be added as a co-administrator on the account.
 This is set up in the ‘settings’ section of the management portal.
 Resellers can then logon to each customer portal to monitor and manage the account.

-In addition to logging in to the account to view balance and consumption, you will be sent an email notification when your account balance reaches 30% of the initial purchase.
-Users can also create up to five configurable alerts that notify them when the balance is low.
-Each alert can be set up to send to two email addresses.
-The alerts are created at the subscription level and can be accessed in the usage and billing portal under the ‘alerts’ tab.
+In addition to logging into your account to view balance and consumption, you will be automatically sent an email notification when any of your tokens balance reach 30% of their initial value.
+Using the Billing Alerts feature, you can also create up to five configurable alerts that will notify you via email when the remaining subscription credits reaches the configured amount.
+Each alert can be sent to two email addresses.
+The alerts are created at the subscription level and can be accessed in the usage and billing portal under the 'alerts' tab and are described in detail below.

 If an Azure in Open subscription reaches a zero balance the services will be suspended.
 The data will be retained for 90 days and once funds are added to the subscription the services can be reinstated, however there could be some services that would need to be redeployed.